hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 </profile>
 ```

-There is `useProvidedScope` option, when it is true, it will use *provided* scoped dependencies in container classpath to run the application.
+There is `useProvidedScope` option, when it is true, it will add Maven *provided* scoped dependencies to the container classpath and run the application.

-> Here, if I disable it, it will cause failure to run the application.
+> If I disable it in this project, it will fail to run this application.

 Run the following command to deploy the application into an embedded Jetty.

 ```bash
 mvn clean jetty:run -Pjetty-embed
 ```
+You will see a lot of warning of duplicated classes, due to some duplicated artifacts in the containter classpath.

 #### Deploying to an External Jetty Server